decyphertek-io/decyphertek/docs/technotes/Waydroid.md

 Issues:
 -------
-* Debian 12 uses x11 and not wayland , getting this error.
+* Debian 12 XFCE uses x11 and not wayland , getting this error.
 ```
 waydroid session start
 [15:53:09] WAYLAND_DISPLAY is not set, defaulting to "wayland-0"